 Chris is the firm’s practice leader of PRC related cases under Hong Kong law.

-Chris specialises in a broad range of corporate and commercial dispute work, with particular emphasis on complex multi-jurisdictional disputes, fraud and asset recovery, contentious insolvency and bankruptcy, shareholder and JV disputes, mis-selling of financial products, audit negligence claims, employment disputes, SFC and ICAC investigations, personal injury and judicial review.
-He has substantial experience in making ex parte injunction applications and Norwich Pharmacal applications.
-He acts for and against numerous mainland Chinese companies/individuals in their disputes.
+Chris specialises in a broad range of corporate and commercial dispute work, with particular emphasis on complex multi-jurisdictional disputes, fraud and asset recovery, contentious insolvency and bankruptcy, receiverships, shareholders and joint venture disputes, gaming disputes, mis-selling of financial products, cybercrime, audit negligence claims, SFC and ICAC investigations, employment disputes, and judicial review.
+He has substantial experience in injunction applications, and discovery (including Norwich Pharmacal) applications, in aid of domestic/foreign arbitrations and Court proceedings.
+He acts for and against numerous mainland Chinese and foreign companies/individuals in their disputes.

 Chris’ experience includes:

-- advising one of the top 10 Fortune 500 companies in an injunction application in aid of arbitration proceedings against a listed PRC company in a claim over USD300 million in the renewable energy sector;
+- representing one of the top 10 Fortune 500 companies in an injunction application in aid of arbitration proceedings against a listed PRC company in a claim over USD300 million in the renewable energy sector;

 - representing shareholders in a joint venture dispute in respect of the distribution and sale in the PRC of certified organic skincare and cosmetic products;

 - representing a global American casino and resort company in pursuing gaming debts;

 - representing one of the largest securities investment companies in Taiwan in a HKD500 million dollar claim by a global banking institution in relation to the Lehman Brothers minibonds;